 Who We Are

 Just Making A Change for Families, better known as JMACforFamilies, is a non-profit organization working to dismantle the family policing system while investing in community support that keeps families together.
-We are a team of impacted people, social workers, advocates, and organizers working towards the ultimate goal of abolition.
+We are a team of impacted people, social workers, advocates, and organizers working towards the ultimate goal of community supports in place of Government intervention.

 JMACforFamilies works towards this goal through legislative advocacy, storytelling and narrative change, and programming for people who have been directly impacted by the family policing system.
 We also lead the Parent Legislative Action Network (PLAN), a statewide coalition of impacted parents and young people, advocates, attorneys, social workers, and academics collaborating to effect systemic change.